What mindset is reflected by the belief in self-control over one’s fate?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

 The belief in self-control over one’s fate is indicative of an internal locus of control.
-This mindset emphasizes the idea that individuals have the power and agency to influence the outcomes of their lives through their actions, decisions, and efforts.
-People with an internal locus of control tend to believe that they are responsible for their own success or failure and that their behaviors and choices significantly impact their circumstances.
+This mindset emphasizes that individuals feel they have the power to influence the outcomes in their lives through their own actions, decisions, and efforts.
+People with an internal locus of control believe that their successes and failures are the result of their own behavior rather than external circumstances or chance.

 Subscribe